United Tech sees 2013 profit up about 13 percent

-NEW YORK (Reuters) - United Technologies Corp (UTX.N) expects its profit to rise about 13 percent next year, with growing demand for its systems that are used in buildings helping to offset lower U.S. defense spending.
+NEW YORK (Reuters) - United Technologies Corp (UTX.N) expects profit to rise about 13 percent next year, with recovering demand for its systems used in buildings helping to offset declining U.S. defense spending.

 The world’s No. 1 maker of elevators and air conditioners, whose other businesses include jet engines and helicopters, on Thursday projected 2013 earnings of between $5.85 to $6.15 per share.
-The midpoint would represent a 13 percent rise from the $5.32 per share it expects to report for 2012.
+At the midpoint would represent a 13 percent rise from the $5.32 per share it expects to report for 2012.

 Analysts, on average, expect 2013 earnings of $6.12 per share, according to Thomson Reuters I/B/E/S.

-“The economy wants to go,” he told reporters.
-“Things want to get better.
-Removing that uncertainty that’s out there will help the economy start to flourish.”

-Growth for United Technologies will come from mid-single-digit percentage sales increases in the United States and Asia, he said, while sales in Europe should be roughly flat.
+That growth will come in the face of an uneven global economy, Chief Executive Louis Chenevert told investors in New York.

-“The two biggest drivers of the economy are consumer spending and housing showing signs of recovery,” he said, “and oil prices that have settled down.”
+“The challenging macroeconomic environment will continue,” Chenevert said, adding that the company expects roughly flat sales in Europe, with mid-single-digit percentage growth in the United States and Asia.
+“The two biggest drivers of the economy are consumer spending and housing showing signs of recovery and oil prices that have settled down.”

 The company also said it plans to buy back about $1 billion of its shares, though Chenevert said he would like to push that number higher.